-The BEST Sauteed Mushrooms recipe with garlic cauliflower crumbles is a simple and easy side dish that tastes just like the ones you get at the steakhouse!
-The caramelized mushrooms taste savory and super juicy, with a meaty texture.
-My personal touch…crunchy cauliflower crumble topping and a sprinkle of cashew parmesan cheese!
+This garlic-sauteed Mushrooms and cauliflower crumbles recipe is a simple and easy side dish that tastes just like the ones you get at the steakhouse!
+The caramelized mushrooms taste savory, juicy, and with a meaty texture.
+Top the mushrooms with perfectly browned cauliflower crumbles and cashew parmesan cheese, your whole family will love this delicious side dish.

-This post is sponsored by Pompeian.
+This post was originally sponsored by Pompeian.
 The opinions are my own.

 Sauteed Mushrooms with Garlic and Cauliflower Crumbles in a large skillet